PsiLynx/PsiKit/docs/_coverpage.md

 ![logo](_media/logo.png)
-> Psi Kit, the AdvantageKit port for FTC
+> PsiKit, the AdvantageKit port for FTC

 - Live, 3D view of the whole field
 - Robot mechanism figures